 Therapy can be an effective treatment for a host of mental and emotional problems.
-Simply talking about your thoughts and feelings with a supportive person can make you feel better.
+Simply talking about your thoughts and feelings with a supportive person can often make you feel better.
 It can be very healing, in and of itself, to voice your worries or talk about something that’s weighing on your mind.
 And it feels good to be listened to—to know that someone else cares about you and wants to help.

-It can be very helpful to talk about your problems to close friends and family members.
-But sometimes, we need help that the people around us aren’t able to provide.
+While it can be very helpful to talk about your problems to close friends and family members, sometimes you need help that the people around you aren’t able to provide.
 When you need extra support, an outside perspective, or some expert guidance, talking to a therapist or counselor can help.
 While the support of friends and family is important, therapy is different.
 Therapists are professionally-trained listeners who can help you get to the root of your problems, overcome emotional challenges, and make positive changes in your life.

 You don’t have to be diagnosed with a mental health problem to benefit from therapy.
 Many people in therapy seek help for everyday concerns: relationship problems, job stress, or self-doubt, for example.
 Others turn to therapy during difficult times, such as a divorce.
 But in order to reap its benefits, it’s important to choose the right therapist—someone you trust who makes you feel cared for and has the experience to help you make changes for the better in your life.
 A good therapist helps you become stronger and more self-aware.

 The thought of being able to solve your problems by taking a pill each day can sound appealing.
 If only it was that easy!
 Mental and emotional problems have multiple causes, and medication is not a one-stop cure.

 Medication may help ease certain symptoms, but it comes with side effects.
 Furthermore, it cannot solve the “big picture” problems.
 Medication won't fix your relationships, help you figure out what to do with your life, or give you insight into why you continue to make unhealthy choices.